pcolliander/hire-me/README.md

 I worked primarily with tablet-viewport and tried to make items big enough to press on with fingers without accidentally clicking on something else.

+I added a simple search to make it faster to find a child in the list.

+Also added some styling with a border + checkmark to make it farily easy to see whether a child is checkin or not, and added a slight opacity to children who aren't checked in.